 Kids have plenty of places to play in Minnesota, from zoos to indoor waterparks to parks and playgrounds.
-Also high on this list are children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington and Rochester.
+Also high on this list are children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington, Rochester and Mankato.
 Rotating exhibits, special events and hands-on activities will delight kids of all ages—and even teach them something in the process.

 Minnesota Children’s Museum, St. Paul & Rochester

 Often touted as one of the best of its kind in the country, the Minnesota Children’s Museum in downtown St. Paul features 65,000 square feet of fun and welcomes more than 400,000 visitors a year.
 The museum is organized into different "worlds," which focus on topics including the environment, art, science and exploration.

 A satellite location of the St. Paul museum opened in Rochester in 2012, where the Imagination Playground encourages kids to play and build things together.
 The museum is open Thursday-Sunday; admission is $5.50.

 Thanks to an increasing number of visitors and members, the Duluth Children’s Museum moved from the Duluth Depot to its current, temporary location in 2012.
 The 10,000-square-foot space features a dinosaur dig area, an engineering lab, an interactive bank and stock market, a magnetic wall and more, in addition to special exhibits.